 - The Dresden Files

 - Harley MacFinn in Fool Moon.
 Allegedly, St. Patrick himself cursed the entire family line to become Loup-Garou (super-werewolves) during the full moon.
+The curse also manipulates fate to make sure the family line never goes extinct (there's always at least one of them who reproduces at least once before their death).

 - In the side story "Curses", King Gwynn (a Welsh Fey) confirmed that this is the type of curse he personally placed on the Chicago Cubs.
 He was annoyed that they removed him (in his goat form) from the 1945 World Series for smelling bad, but kept the curse going as part of the tradition of the game.
 See the Cub's entry below for more.